Canon G7 X Mark II versus Canon 80D

 |Sony RX10 II (⇒ lft | rgt)||129 mm||88 mm||102 mm||813 g||400||YES||2015||1,299||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G7X Mark II was launched at a lower price than the 80D, despite having a lens build in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G7 X Mark II features an one-inch sensor and the Canon 80D an APS-C sensor.
 The sensor area in the 80D is 191 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the 80D offers a higher resolution than the G7X Mark II (20MP), but the 80D nevertheless has larger individual pixels (pixel pitch of 3.75μm versus 2.41μm for the G7X Mark II) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.